No Mow May

 No Mow May is a conservation initiative that encourages people to stop mowing or mow less often for the month of May to create habitat and provide resources for bees and other early-season pollinators.
 This is particularly important in urban areas where floral resources are often limited.
 The Village of Howard is proud to join a number of other municipalities in the No Mow May initiative.

 During the month of May, Howard will suspend enforcement of long-grass rules, allowing property owners to delay or reduce lawn cutting to promote pollinator-friendly habitat early in the growing season.
 Participation is voluntary.
-However, participating residents should register their properties to help the village gauge interest in the program and also assist in defending participants from neighbor complaints.
+However, participants should register for the program to help the village gauge interest in the program and assist in defending these property owners from neighbor complaints.

 The Conclusion of No Mow May

 Depending on weather conditions, grass may be quite long by June 1 when the Village of Howard's tall grass ordinance enforcement will continue.
 Here are some tips to keep in mind for encouraging pollinators and maintaining a healthy lawn for the rest of the season:

 - Do not use pesticides on lawns when encouraging pollinators.

 - Adjust the mower to the highest setting and make the first pass to reduce the grass height.
 After you’ve reduced the grass to a more manageable height during the first pass, change the mower setting by lowering the height of the blade before making a second pass.